splynx/docs/files/en/payment_systems/vulacoin/vulacoin.md

 **Vulacoin credentials & Merchant details**

-The add-on credentials can be obtain from your [VulaCoin](https://stage.vulacoin.com/admin/login) account.
+The add-on credentials can be obtained from your [VulaCoin](https://stage.vulacoin.com/admin/login) account.

 ![7.png](7.png)